slowriot/anubis/README.md

 # Quick start
 Edit `deploy.yaml` to configure your deployment.
 You can configure all aspects of the deployment, but to get started, you only need to update the `PUBLISH_REPO`, `PUBLISH_BRANCH` and `PUBLISH_PATH` variables, to point to the repository you want to use.
 Alternatively, a simple default is provided to verify everything works.

-To deploy to Akash, simply run
+To deploy an Anubis instance to Akash, simply run
 ```
 deploy.sh -y
 ```
 This will get bids to the container with the repo you specified in deploy.yaml, automatically select the lowest bidder, and deploy without further confirmation.
+You will receive a URL for your newly deployed website on the commandline.